dfki-ric/pytransform3d/doc/source/transformations.rst

 It is a partitioned matrix with a 3x3 rotation matrix :math:`\boldsymbol R` and a column vector :math:`\boldsymbol t` that represents the translation.
 It is also sometimes called the homogeneous representation of a transformation.
-All transformation matrices form the special Euclidean group :math:`SE(3)`.
+All transformation matrices of this form generate the special Euclidean group :math:`SE(3)`.

 pytransform3d uses a numpy array of shape (4, 4) to represent transformation matrices and typically we use the variable name A2B for a transformation